 Anyways, a great find.
 You should read it- the real pleasure is listening to Old Man's constant stream of chatter as he recounts his people's history to a wide-eyed anthropology student.
 Obviously I ate it right up since it was about Neanderthals.
 Or probably was about Neanderthals.

-I'm sure you've at least heard of, if not read, Clan of the Cave Bear.
-Good book, could have used more actual cave bears though.
-Still, it has plenty of Neanderthals.
+I'm sure you've at least heard of, if not read, Clan of the Cave Bear

 No comments: